Accessocraft NYC (1935 – 1998)

 This mark without the copyright symbol was first used in 1945.
 A fairly scarce mark made by by Premier Jewellery Co., Inc. NY

 The Coro mark in script printed on an angle was first used in 1919.This mark was used throughout Coro’s history with slight variations.
 The copyright on this mark places it after 1955..

 The Coro Pegasus mark with the copyright symbol was used from 1955 into the 1960’s.

 Eisenberg Jewelry (1935 –

 This jewelry mark was used by Eisenberg from 1938 until 1942.

 A later jewelry mark used by Eisenberg this mark was used from 1945 until 1950.

-This block style lettering was used by Eisenberg used from the 1970’s to present
+This block style lettering was used by Eisenberg used on some pieces as early as 1941 until 1958

 Givenchy (1950 – Present)